gaf3/pi-k8s-automation/chore-speech.md

 - speaks if needed by pushing a JSON object onto the speech channel in Redis
 - records that it spoke.

-## chore API

-Reads any chore templates from chore storage able to
-- initiate a chore on a node for a child
-- record that a task was done (or really wasn't done with these little bastards).

 ## chore event daemon

 Listens to the event channel.
 If